Asyncpay-io/checkout-js/README.md

 ## Available Customer Object Options

-The table below shows the properties that can be attached to a `customer` object if you choose to use that to initialize the SDK.
+The table below shows the properties that can be attached to a `customer` object if you choose to use that to initialize a payment request with the SDK.

 | Name           | Required                    |
 |----------------|-----------------------------|